balanced/balanced.github.com/_posts/2014-01-06-the-ledger.md

 As you can see, it's pretty simple.
 The ledger table is simply a record of the Funding Instrument, an amount and the type of transaction (e.g. a credit of funds into the system).
 Optionally, you can link a record to its parent to denote a series of ledger entries.

 With this information balanced is able to keep track of all movements of money.
-To get the balance of a Funding Instrument we can simply use the following pseudo code `balance = sum(entry.amount from ledger where funding_instrument = some_funding_instrument)`
+To get the balance of a Funding Instrument we can simply use the following pseudo code: `balance = sum(entry.amount from ledger where funding_instrument = some_funding_instrument)`

 In order to make it easy for engineers at Balanced to operate on this ledger, we provide ourselves a couple of higher level methods on the Ledger class so we don't accidentally shoot ourselves in the foot and lose track of some funds: